Really Wild Mushroom Soup

 Remember, when washing the mushrooms, make it quick.
 Soaking the mushrooms in water will diminish their flavor.

-Remove the stems from the trumpet royale and shiitake mushrooms, then slice all mushrooms except the black trumpets and the white clamshells.
+Remove the stems from the shiitake mushrooms, then slice all mushrooms except the black trumpets and the white clamshells.

 Heat a 2-gallon soup pot over moderate heat.
 Add the olive oil, the chopped domestic mushrooms, and the minced shallots.
 Cook until the mushrooms are wilted and soft.

 Season with salt, then cool slightly.
-When sufficiently cool, pour the mixture into a blender and puree.
+When sufficiently cool, pour the mixture into a blender and puree, or use a hand blender.

-Blanche the strips of black trumpet mushrooms and white clamshells in boiling water, then cool and add to the chives.
+Blanche the strips of black trumpet mushrooms and white clamshells in boiling water for one minute, then plunge immediately into ice water to stop cooking.
+Drain well on paper towels.